 The research revealed that dog-related bacteria hotspots, including pillowcases, harboured approximately twice as much bacteria as homes without dogs.
 This extra bacterial diversity unsurprisingly consisted of species known to live on dog fur.
 I won’t be shipping Agnes off to the dog home just yet though, as scientists believe that this extra diversity is beneficial to the immune system.
 Previous studies have also revealed that children exposed to pets in the first few years of life are less likely to develop allergies3,4.
 Scientists believe that the reason for this is the exposure to a wide array of bacteria keeps the immune system active and prevents it from turning on the body in the form of an allergy.

 So there we are; “Man’s best friend” for more reasons than one.
-To read more about the hygiene hypothesis and other related stories, check out these recent blog posts:
+To read more about the hygiene hypothesis and other related stories, check out these related articles: